geekskool/WriteYourOwnOS/README.md

-# WriteYourOwnOS
+# OS_from_Scratch
-Write your own simple OS
+>> Implementing a  bootable OS.
+>> "How to Write an Operating System from Scratch?" by Nick Blundell